billkendrick/firefighter/DEVELOPMENT.md

 many lines (i.e., a screen that is 20 characters wide by 24 characters tall).
 By using *two* rows of text per row of the game map, this allowed for the shapes to be composed to twice as many pixels: 8x16 instead of 8x8.

-Since this requires twice as many characters, but only 64 are available, I use Display List Interrupt (DLI) routines, along with *two* character sets -- one for the top half of the tile shapes, and one for the bottom -- and switching between them every other row.
+(This gives a 160x192 pixel appearance, similar to ANTIC mode 14 ($E), known in the Atari 400/800 era as `GRAPHICS 7+` or `GRAPHICS 7½`, and in the XL/XE era available as `GRAPHICS 15`.)

-Also, twice as many rows of tiles will require twice as much screen memory, as well as having to write two bytes every time a shape must be drawn onto the map.
+Since this requires twice as many characters, but only 64 are available, I use Display List Interrupt (DLI) routines, along with *two* character sets -- one for the top half of the tile shapes, and one for the bottom -- and switch between them every other row.

-However, the characters on even rows must be identical to the characters on the odd rows above them, for the two halves of the tiles to appear correctly; they must be the two halves of the *same* tile.
+Twice as many rows of tiles should require twice as much screen memory, and the game would have to write two bytes every time a shape must be drawn onto the screen.
+However, keep in mind that the characters on even rows must be identical to the characters on the odd rows above them (for the two halves of the tiles to appear correctly) -- they must be the two halves of the *same* tile.

 This allowed me to take advantage of the ANTIC Display List's "Load Memory Scan" (LMS) instruction, instructing it to reload the same row of screen data